raj-bhatia/grooveip-ios-public/submodules/belr/README.md

 To ensure that the installed binaries are striped of any rpath, use `-DCMAKE_SKIP_INSTALL_RPATH=ON` while you invoke cmake.

+Rpm packaging
+belr can be generated with cmake3 using the following command: mkdir WORK cd WORK cmake3 ../ make package_source rpmbuild -ta --clean --rmsource --rmspec belr-<version>-<release>.tar.gz

 -----------------------

-* [1] git://git.linphon.org/bctoolbox.git or <http://www.linphone.org/releases/sources/bctoolbox>
+* [1] git://git.linphone.org/bctoolbox.git or <http://www.linphone.org/releases/sources/bctoolbox>